Deepanker200/react-practice/react-notes/README.md

 - Difference between [{}] and {{}}
 - Error Element
 - Use Splice and unshift function while setting offset in live chat
+- useDeffered is just like debouncing in React